UK and Eu flags

 Opening panel: The UK and the EU - the current and the future relationship

 The opening panel of the conference will be introduced by a keynote address of the EU Ambassador followed by presentations of representatives of three relevant academic disciplines.
-We want to explore the relationship of the EU and the UK, the current state but also the future, from a political, legal, and economic angle.
+This discussion will explore the relationship of the EU and the UK, the current state but also the future, from a political, legal, and economic angle.

 • Keynote: H.E.
 Ambassador Pedro Serrano, Ambassador of the EU to the UK